ndd21/PHYS281/docs/glossary.md

 A text-based window for running commands via a command-line prompt in a [shell](#shell).
 In Windows, a common terminal programme is [PowerShell](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/powershell).

+## Traceback

+This is a message returned after encountering an [exception](#exception) that reports the function calls made at the point where it encountered the error.
+This may be nested through several layers of functions.

 ## Type